This post was written in 2020 and updated in 2023.

 Other Posts You’ll Love

 I hope this post gave you some great inspiration to create a system to organize your kids’ schoolwork and beyond!
-If you have any questions, feel free to leave them in the comments section, and follow me on Instagram @arinsolange for more home, decor, and DIY.
+If you’re looking for more great organization items, make sure you follow my Amazon Storefront.
+If you have any questions, feel free to leave them in the comments section, and follow me on Instagram @arinsolange and Tik Tok for more home, decor, and DIY.